CQCL/qujax/paper.md

 Density matrices are also supported in `qujax` in the form of *densitytensors* - complex tensors of shape `(2,) * 2 * N`.
 Similar to the statetensor simulator, parameterised evolution of a densitytensor can be implemented via general Kraus operations with `qujax.get_params_to_densitytensor_func`.
-For more details on density matrices and Kraus operators see the [documentation](https://cqcl.github.io/qujax/api/densitytensor.html) or 2.4 in @Nielsen2002.
+Further details on density matrices and Kraus operators are available in the [documentation](https://cqcl.github.io/qujax/api/densitytensor.html) or published literature [@Nielsen2002, p.X].

 ### Expectation values